 Don’t Forget About Older Kids

 Even if your older kids have their own cell phones, it may be hard to get in touch with them while at Disney World.
 Sometimes you can’t hear your phone ring or the battery may die.
-You need to have a plan in place in case the phones aren’t working for whatever reason.
+So, you need to have a backup plan in place in case the phones aren’t working for whatever reason.